Choreutidae

 - Choreutidae's instance of is recorded as taxon[3].

-- Choreutidae's taxon name is recorded as Choreutidae[7].
+- Choreutidae's scientific name is Choreutidae[6].

 - Choreutidae's Commons category is recorded as Choreutidae[7].